DCC-EX/EX-Turntable/README.md

 At any time, calibration can be performed again using the "Calibrate" (diagnostic activity 3) command, which will erase the EEPROM contents and initiate the sequence.

 Note that if homing fails and calibration has not completed successfully to store the step counts, calibration will not commence until such time as a successful homing activity has been performed.
 In this instance, once homing issues are resolved, initiate either a "Home" (2) or "Calibrate" (3) command.

+## Traverser mode calibration

+When traverser mode is enabled, the calibration sequence has a slight modification in behaviour to make use of both the homing and limit sensors, and the step count is calculated on the distance from the home sensor to just prior to activating the limit sensor.

+This results in a three step calibration process, whereby the traverser homes first, then moves until it activates the limit switch, and finally moves away to the point where the limit switch is deactivated, and this is recorded as the steps per revolution.

 # To do/future